-A Simple Night Time Routine That Actually Helps You Wind Down
+A Simple Night Time Routine That Actually Helps You Recover, Rest, and Sleep Better

-An intentional checklist for winding down, sleeping better, and waking up ready.
+An intentional checklist and guide for winding down, sleeping better, and waking up ready.

 The Night Time Routine — Step by Step